lweitkamp/triton_exercises/src/introduction/program_identifiers.md

 In general, we can't guarantee inside the kernel that any of the strides are regular, so even for a step into the \\(x\\) direction we will need to know the strides.
 For vectors this is a different story, as there torch always has a stride of 1 there.

 We can add the strides to the kernel, and with that done, the offset can be calculated as `offset = A_ptr + A_stride_y * program_id`.
 That only gives us the pointer to the correct row, though.
 We need pointers to the *entire* row block.
-So we will actually need to know the length of the row too (typically the block size you want to load is always denoted uppercase `BLOCK`), another argument we add to the kernel.
-Getting a block of pointers is straightforward, however, since we can use `triton.language.arange(0, BLOCK)`. the [`triton.language.arange`](https://triton-lang.org/main/python-api/generated/triton.language.arange.html#triton.language.arange) function is very similar to its NumPy and Torch counterparts.
+So we will actually need to know the length of the row too, another argument we add to the kernel.
+Getting a block of pointers is straightforward, however, since we can use `triton.language.arange(0, N)`. the [`triton.language.arange`](https://triton-lang.org/main/python-api/generated/triton.language.arange.html#triton.language.arange) function is very similar to its NumPy and Torch counterparts.
 Now we are loading the right block!

 ![When we multiply the program identifier with the y-stride and add it to the input pointer we get the right memory block.](images/right-offsets.svg)